conan-io/conan-io.github.io/_posts/2023-04-24-tensorflow-lite-conan-cpp-mobile-ml-guide.markdown

 - The third channel of the last dimension represents the prediction confidence scores of each keypoint, also in the range [0.0, 1.0].

-We created a `draw_keypoints()` helper function that takes the output tensor and orders the different output coordinates to draw the pose skeleton over the video frame.
-We also have take the confidence of the output into account filtering those results that have a confidence under the 0.2 threshold.
+We created a `draw_keypoints()` helper function that takes the output tensor and organizes the different output coordinates to draw the pose skeleton over the video frame.
+We also take the confidence of the output into account, filtering those results that have a confidence below the 0.2 threshold.

 {% highlight cpp %}